00015775/CorrNet/macOS_en.md

 This section provides:

--detailed steps to create a macOS environment
+- detailed steps to create a macOS environment
--Explain the version requirements of each library.
+- Explain the version requirements of each library.
--Give the combination of dependencies that you are using and have verified.
+- Give the combination of dependencies that you are using and have verified.
--Give a replicable one-stop command.
+- Give a replicable one-stop command.

-These contents ensure that other macOS users can **100% reproduce your environment * *, avoiding:
+These contents ensure that other macOS users can **100% reproduce your environment **, avoiding:

--MPS is not available
+- MPS is not available
--decode.py reported that the numpy type is wrong.
+- decode.py reported that the numpy type is wrong.
--demo failed to read the video.
+- demo failed to read the video.
--CUDA related error
+- CUDA related error
--Multi-graph sorting disorder
+- Multi-graph sorting disorder
 ## 6. Description of code file structure (directory structure+function of each file)

 This chapter explains the complete and operational directory structure of this project on macOS, and explains the purpose of each file/folder, so that newcomers can quickly understand the project architecture.